adavarski/UAP-POC/saas/k8s/Demo6-Spark-ML/README.md

 ## Clustering

-The dataset that we are going to use for this chapter is the famous open sourced IRIS dataset and contains a total of 150 records with 5 columns (sepal length, sepal width, petal length, petal width, species).
+The dataset that we are going to use for this demo is the famous open sourced IRIS dataset and contains a total of 150 records with 5 columns (sepal length, sepal width, petal length, petal width, species).
 There are 50 records for each type of species.
 We will try to group these into clusters